Design written assignments

 Variation of the same assignment

 Letting students have different variations of the same assignment can also be a good idea for helping the student not to cheat.
+Let the main question be the same but vary the details, for example vary which building is to be analyzed or whether it is Pelle or Stina that the question is about.
 The values can be varied for each student by, for example, basing the values on the students' date of birth or with the help of random values in a quiz or if the task does not concern values, questions can be randomized to the students with the help of Item banks.
+On the page Examination with random values , you can read about different ways of varying mathematical assignments.

 Limit the time students have to work on the assignments.
 Think about what suits the question, a few hours or several days.
 A time limit affects both the scope of the students' work and their opportunities to take illicit help.